 - Become an office manager.
 Because medical assistants handle so much of the scheduling and planning in the office, medical administrative assistants often go on to become office managers.

 - Get more education & a new career.
 Many medical assistants return to school for a more advanced degree after they get some experience working with patients.
+For example, many students will work as a medical assistant to help them get into med school.
 The next section I will go over career advancement opportunities for those who want to pursue a more advanced healthcare career.